 While on-location in Thailand, Sir Roger Moore found a cave full of bats.
 He couldn't resist seeking out Sir Christopher Lee, telling him what he had found and joking "Master, they are yours to command!"
 Lee appreciated the joke.

-"The Man With The Golden Gun" was the thirteenth and final complete James Bond novel written by Ian Fleming.
+"The Man with the Golden Gun" was the thirteenth and final complete James Bond novel written by Ian Fleming.
 It was the first and only one of his full James Bond novels to be published posthumously.
-Some sources claim that it was unfinished at the time of his death whereas other experts such as Andrew Lycett and John Cork maintain that Fleming had completed it before he died.
+Some sources claim that it was unfinished at the time of his death, whereas other experts, such as Andrew Lycett and John Cork, maintain that Fleming had completed it before he died.
 It is of controversial debate as to whether Fleming wrote the novel completely himself or whether other(s) were involved.
-Fleming's own personal correspondence from the period indicates that he had in fact completed the novel and submitted it to his publisher before his death.
-The correspondence also indicates that Fleming was not pleased with the novel and was considering retiring from writing Bond novels, because he feared he had lost his edge.
+Fleming's own personal correspondence from the period indicates that he had completed the novel and submitted it to his publisher before his death.
+The correspondence also indicates that Fleming was not pleased with the novel, and was considering retiring from writing Bond novels, because he feared he had lost his edge.

 This is the James Bond movie on which the partnership between Harry Saltzman and Albert R. Broccoli is said to have deteriorated.
-Roger Moore stated in his DVD audio-commentary that this predominantly occurred behind closed doors.
+Sir Roger Moore stated in his DVD audio commentary, that this predominantly occurred behind closed doors.

 Alice Cooper's "Muscle of Love" album has a song "Man With the Golden Gun" on it.
 The CD version includes notes claiming it was to be the theme song of the movie, but the producers opted for the version sung by Lulu instead.